Freedom Tunnel

-The Freedom Tunnel is the name given to the railroad tunnel on the West Side Line under Riverside Park in Manhattan, New York City.
+The Freedom Tunnel is a railroad tunnel carrying the West Side Line under Riverside Park in Manhattan, New York City.
 Used by Amtrak trains to and from Pennsylvania Station, it got its name because the graffiti artist Chris "Freedom" Pape used the tunnel walls to create some of his most notable artwork.
 The name may also be a reference to the former shantytowns built within the tunnel by homeless populations seeking shelter and freedom to live rent-free and unsupervised by law enforcement.
 The tunnel runs approximately 2.6 mi, from 72nd Street to 124th Street.

 History

 The tunnel was built by Robert Moses in the 1930s to expand park space for Upper West Side residents – although the construction of Moses's Henry Hudson Parkway in the same area effectively blocked access to the river.

+The tunnel's south portal originally opened into the 60th Street Yard.
+However, when the yard was redeveloped into Riverside South in the late 1990s and 2000s, the tracks south of the tunnel were also covered.

 After it was completed, the tunnel was used for freight trains until 1980, when regular operations ended.
 The railroad favored using yards in the Bronx and New Jersey, and increased use of trucking led to the demise of the West Side Line.
 The giant, man-made caverns became a haven for homeless people.
 At its height in 1994, nearly a hundred people lived in the tunnel.

 On April 4, 1991, the tunnel was reopened for trains of the Amtrak Empire Connection, and a massive eviction followed.
 The shantytowns were bulldozed and the tunnel was chained off.
 To this day, however, graffiti artists and urban explorers continue to visit the tunnel, while the homeless population has been mostly displaced.
 Around 2014 and 2015, graffiti artists and urban explorers were sporadically caught and escorted out by Amtrak Police.